-- 111. The role of the Students' Union, Association or Guild (SU) can be important to the promotion of the NSS.
+- 114. If providers want to promote the NSS themselves , the role of the Students' Union, Association or Guild (SU) can be important.
 SU support can run alongside the provider's main campaign, giving a student-led and student-focused approach.
+Furthermore, early engagement of the SU, such as involving them in planning, can prove beneficial.
 It is important to abide by the provider's Covid-19 safety measures.

-- 112. Examples of SU support include:
+- 115. Examples of SU support include:

 - Creating a buzz.

 - Targeting promotion.

 - Communicating with students.

 - NSS ambassadors.

 - Student events.
+Include NSS promotions in any online SU events.

 - Social media.